kayceesrk/kayceesrk.github.io/_posts/2026-06-13-an-oxcaml-book-that-runs.md

 The second is review.
 I have the LLM read chapters back against the pedagogy notes to catch content that came out of turn: an idea used before it was introduced, an exercise that duplicates the chapter, a slide that overflows.
+Fable 5's single day above went mostly on this pass, and it flagged a large batch of such issues in one sweep.
 Even so, there are surely still bugs in the book, and for those I take responsibility; the review was mine to do.

 ## Where this is going: a book that evolves with the reader